sarahciston/codingcare/posts/guide.md

 ### Man(ifest)ual (manualifesto) & what this pocket guide isn't

 This guide is not a manifesto, as much as I love a manifesto.
-Johanna Hedva says, "a manifesto is only ever a document that reaches too far, that speculates too impossibly, and that the only use a manifesto can have is to lay bare why it cannot be manifested, to open itself to all the ways its un-manifestation shapes the world"[@hedvaWhyItTaking] – yet here I document what we've actually put in the world, alongside what we hope to.
+Johanna Hedva says, "a manifesto is only ever a document that reaches too far, that speculates too impossibly, and that the only use a manifesto can have is to lay bare why it cannot be manifested, to open itself to all the ways its un-manifestation shapes the world" [@hedvaWhyItTaking2022] – yet here I document what we've actually put in the world, alongside what we hope to.
 Code Collective exists because I believe it is incredibly easy to have communities like this, and I am not the only one.
 Like code itself, and Code Collective, this guide strives to bring the "impossible" into the "real world" now – as a proposition toward how it can be entirely possible, present, liveable, and thriving.
 Anarchists call this "prefiguration" but we can just call it fun.
 And so the pocket guide exists somewhere between a manifesto and a manual.
 Make of it what you will; I hope you do!

 [Back to top](#top)